LEARN

 Threat Summary:

-Habitat loss is a major threat throughout its range, but this macaw is also affected by illegal capture and trade in almost every country in its range.
-In Middle America A.m. cyanopterus now survives only in the Lacandón Forest, Mexico, is confined to one area in Belize, is extinct in most of Guatemala save the Petén and also in El Salvador, and is nearly gone from the Pacific slope of Honduras and Nicaragua, although a relict population survives on the Cosigüina Peninsula.
+In Middle America, cyanopterus now survives only in the Lacandón Forest, Mexico, is confined to one area in Belize, is extinct in most of Guatemala save the Petén and also in El Salvador, and is nearly gone from the Pacific slope of Honduras and Nicaragua, although a relict population survives on the Cosigüina Peninsula.
 On the Caribbean side, perhaps 1000–1500 birds survive in Honduras and a population persists in E Nicaragua.
-The nominate race has also suffered substantial declines in settled and developing areas.
+The nominate has also suffered substantial declines in settled and developing areas.
+In many parts of its range the species is declining or locally extinct as a consequence of habitat loss and trapping pressure, with forest being lost at a rate of 9% over three generations.
+The impact of trapping has not been quantified but is assumed to be substantial given the macaws’ popularity as companion animals.
+Tentatively, population declines are therefore here placed in the band of 10-19% over three generations.

 Range: